 Felix Frankfurter was born on November 15, 1882, in Vienna, Austria.
-He graduated from Harvard During the immediate postwar period he helped found the American Civil Liberties Union.
+A graduate of Harvard, he helped found the American Civil Liberties Union.
 When Franklin D. Roosevelt became president in 1933, Frankfurter advised him on New Deal legislation.
 Frankfurter was appointed to the Supreme Court in 1939.
-He retired from the court in 1962, and died in 1965 in Washington, D.C.
+He retired after more than two decades on the bench and died on February 22, 1965 in Washington, D.C.

-Frankfurter graduated from the College of the City of New York in 1902 and went on to attend Harvard Law School, completing his law degree in 1906.
+Frankfurter graduated from the City College of New York in 1902 and went on to attend Harvard Law School, completing his degree in 1906.
 One of his first jobs as a lawyer was at the office of Henry L. Stimson, then the U.S. attorney for the Southern District.
 Frankfurter served as an assistant to Stimson, whom he greatly admired.

 Frankfurter continued his association with Stimson over the years.
 Stimson helped him win a position at the Department of War's Bureau of Insular Affairs during President William Howard Taft's administration.
 Around this same time, Frankfurter became friends with Supreme Court Justice Oliver Wendell Holmes Jr.